OkayHQ/ee-handbook/content/en/time/overview.md

  We’ve found that **the best teams are able to achieve 70% or higher maker time** during a work week for their engineers.

 As a manager, it can be hard to remember what it was like to need primarily Maker Time to succeed because a manager’s role can be significantly more interrupt-driven.
 Paul Graham summarizes the differences between [manager and maker schedules](http://www.paulgraham.com/makersschedule.html).
+To be most effective engineers require large blocks of uninterrupted time and for them any interruptions are disproportionately costly.